 Added sugars are just what they sound like, any sugar you add to your regular diet, like jam on your toast or sugar in your coffee.
 In addition, many processed foods that come ready to eat contain added sugars of which you may not be aware.

-Too much sugar can lead to tooth decay, excess weight gain, and pave the path to a number of adult health problems, including type 2 diabetes and heart disease, said Dr. Jeffrey Lamont, a Marshfield Clinic pediatrician.
+Too much sugar can lead to tooth decay, excess weight gain, and pave the path to a number of adult health problems, including type 2 diabetes and heart disease, said Dr. Jeff Clark, a Marshfield Clinic Health System pediatrician.

 Sugar: A history lesson

-Portion sizes for sugary treats also have exploded, Lamont said.
+Portion sizes for sugary treats also have exploded, Clark said.
 Cola drinks used to come in eight-ounce bottles, without the option of today’s 20-ounce goliaths.

 Curbing sugar consumption starts early

-Patience, persistence and willingness to adjust our own tastes could go a long way in helping our children reduce their sugar intake, Lamont said.
+Patience, persistence and willingness to adjust our own tastes could go a long way in helping our children reduce their sugar intake, Clark said.

-For parents of young children, Lamont offers these tips:
+For parents of young children, Clark offers these tips: